Tübingen Conference for AI and law

 Teodora Groza - Sciences Po Paris - AI as self-improving infrastructure | |

-11:55 - 12:45 | Keynote - Christoph Engel |
+11:55 - 12:45 | Keynote - Christoph Engel - Professor GPT: Having a Large Language Model Write a Commentary on Freedom of Assembly |

 12:45 - 13:30 | Lunch Break |